khinevich/ContextGuardSwift/README.md

 An **inconsistency** is defined as: an unintentional violation of coherence that creates extraneous cognitive load by presenting contradictory information about the same entity or concept.

-This definition comes from the research paper "LLM-Based Multi-Artifact Consistency Verification for Programming Exercise Quality Assurance" (Dietrich et al., Koli Calling 2025), which this project adapts from programming exercise artifacts to general natural language documents.
+This definition comes from the research paper "LLM-Based Multi-Artifact Consistency Verification for Programming Exercise Quality Assurance" [(Dietrich et al., Koli Calling 2025)](https://www.sciencedirect.com/science/article/pii/S2666920X25001778) and my Bachelor-Thesis implementation of this research papaer.
+This project adapts it from programming exercise artifacts to general natural language documents.

 ## Inconsistency Types (Adapted for Natural Language)